Société du carburateur Zénith

 Société du carburateur Zénith (French for Zenith carburetor company) was a French corporation specialized in the making of carburettors for both automotive and aerospace industries.
 Created in Lyon in 1909 by car manufacturer Rochet-Schneider, it was taken over in 1970 by German company DVG.
-One of the main carburettor manufacturers of the 20th century, it had factories in Lyon and abroad, including in the United States and the United Kingdom.
+One of the main carburetor manufacturers of the 20th century, it had factories in Lyon and abroad, including in the United States and the United Kingdom.

 History

 Origins

 In 1903, 1873-born François Baverey bought a Lorraine-Dietrich car.
 Finding that its engine did not work well, he came to realize this was due to the carburettor not being able to adjust the air/fuel ratio to the engine speed.
 Although not an engineer, Baverey had a keen interest in mathematics and physics.
 In 1905, he started working on a new model of carburettor equipped with two fuel nozzles, the second of whom allowed the mixture to keep the same ratio independently of the engine speed.
 He applied for patent on 30 June 1906 in France, and then in the United Kingdom, the United States, the German Empire and Italy.
 A keen astronomy hobbyist, Baverey choose to name his carb after the zenith.

 Édouard Rochet, one of Baverey's friends, was a director at Rochet-Schneider.
 During summer 1906, he offered him access to that company's workshops and laboratories in Monplaisir, 3rd arrondissement of Lyon.
 In September, Rochet-Schneider and Baverey came to an agreement, upon which the inventor was selling his patents to the car manufacturer, and agreed to make them aware of any further improvement he would make to his invention.
 As a counterpart, Rochet-Schneider would pay him for every carburettor they would make, plus 40% of every license fee they would get, both in France and abroad.
 Production of Zénith carburettors then started at the Rochet-Schneider factory, and by 1908 every car they produced was fitted with one.
 By 1909, another auto maker of Lyon, Cottin & Desgouttes, had switched to the exclusive use of Zénith carburettors.